Colchester is Britain’s oldest recorded town and lies just one hour from London and just a few miles from the coast.

 Video produced by the University of Essex.

-The picturesque town of Wivenhoe is just a short walk away from Wivenhoe House.
+The picturesque town of Wivenhoe is a 20 minute brisk walk away from Wivenhoe House.
 Take a stroll along the waterfront to the beautiful town and explore some of Wivenhoe’s unique shops and cafés.

-One of the many highlights is Colchester Castle, the biggest Norman keep in Europe, reopened on 2 May 2014, after an intensive programme of improvement works to the museum.
+One of the many highlights is Colchester Castle, the biggest Norman keep in Europe, reopened after an intensive programme of improvement works to the museum

 Layer Marney Tower